LAProof: accuracy and correctness of linear algebra programs

 Generally these prove that the C programs correctly implement the algorithms.
 These theorems may be composed with the algorithm accuracy proofs.

-Matrix model definitions and lemmas
+Functional models: matrix model definitions and lemmas.

 Dense Matrices: densemat.c